Highlights of the DNP in Acute Care Track

 We Arrange Clinical Placements

-Acute-care-driven scholarly projects enhance and improve the care of your chosen patient population and interest.
+Develop and lead acute care-focused scholarly projects that drive improvements in the care of your chosen patient population and align with your clinical interests.

 Advanced Practice Certificates

-Expand your practice with certificates at the UW–Madison.
-These programs enhances your scope of practice, enabling you to provide comprehensive care to adults and older adults.
+Broaden your clinical expertise with advanced practice certificates from UW–Madison.
+These programs expand your scope of practice, empowering you to deliver comprehensive care to adult and older adult populations.

 Nursing Without Constraints